yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 And using caculated x by conjugated gradient algorithm, 'Ax' is practically estimated by
 <p align="center"> <img src="./img/fishervectorproduct.png" alt="MLE" width="90%" height="90%"/> </p>

+### C-4) Line searching
+Last, we use a line search to ensure improvement of the surrogate objective and satisfaction of the KL divergence constraint.
+Starting with the maximal value of the step length β computed in the previous paragraph, we shrink β exponentially until the objective improves.
+Without this line search, the algorithm occasionally computes large steps that cause a catastrophic degradation of performance.

 ____
 ### 2-7) Connection with Prior work
 In this section, it explains natural policy gradient is the special case of trpo policy update.
 TRPO objective function's linear approximation and a quadratic approximation to the kl-divergence constraint is equal to natural policy gradient.